Skip to content

 While a photovoltaic system on a south-facing roof generates about 20 percent more electricity than on an east-west roof, private households are primarily concerned with their own use of the electricity.

-The Consumer Center points out significant advantages of the east-west roof: With this setup, the electricity generation is spread throughout the day.
+The Consumer Center points out key advantages of the east-west roof: The power generation is spread throughout the day.
 Early in the morning and later in the day, the system receives more sunlight.
 This allows for more self-consumption of electricity.

 A photovoltaic system is financially worthwhile even without storage.
-Whether an additional battery storage is cost-effective depends on the individual case.
+Whether an additional electricity storage is profitable depends on the individual case.
 On one hand, battery storage often involves high acquisition costs.
-On the other hand, storing and later self-consuming electricity can be beneficial.
-For new photovoltaic systems, the compensation for a kilowatt-hour of fed-in electricity is less than 10 cents, while grid electricity often costs around 40 cents per kilowatt-hour.
+On the other hand, storage and later self-consumption can be beneficial.
+For new photovoltaic systems, the compensation for a kilowatt-hour of fed-in electricity is less than 10 cents—while grid electricity often costs around 40 cents per kilowatt-hour.

 This article is a machine translation of the original German version of MYHOMEBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@myhomebook.de.